Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 Instead of always printing out if a bool expression is true of false, there is a handy shortcut with the **assert** procedure, defined in module _Basic_.

-When the expression is true, nothing happens.
+`assert` takes an expression, and when this is true, nothing happens.
 When the expression is false, an assert stops the program execution with **Assertion failed** and the line where it happened, and prints out a stack trace.
 A message parameter after the expression is optional, but when there is one, it is also printed out (see the example in line (1)).

-assert also works with complex expressions, procedure calls, and so on.
+`assert` also works with complex expressions, procedure calls, and so on.
 It is a very useful tool to make sure your program is always in a correct state.
 It is also very handy during debugging.
-Also you can leave important assert statements in production code and disable them as described below.
+Also you can leave important assert statements in production code and disable them as described in § 20.1.2.
 That way, when a problem occurs you can quickly enable them in development/test to try to find the cause.

-> Basic has a program parameter defined for it: ENABLE_ASSERT := true
->To increase performance for a release build, you can disable asserts by changing the import to:
->	`#import "Basic"()(ENABLE_ASSERT=false);`
-> That way you can leave the asserts in your code, without incurring a performance penalty.

 ## 6.2 - Number types
 See *6.3_numbers.jai*: